tractr/directus-sync/README.md

 The `directus-sync` CLI also supports a configuration file.
 This file is optional.
 If it is not provided, the CLI will use the default values for the options.

-The default path for the configuration file is `./directus-sync.config.js`.
-You can change this path using the `--config-path` option.
+The default paths for the configuration file are `./directus-sync.config.js`, `./directus-sync.config.cjs` or `./directus-sync.config.json`.
+You can change this path using the
+`--config-path` option.

 The configuration file can extend another configuration file using the `extends` property.